Social Contribution Activities

 Muroran Children's Environmental Festival

-Japan Steel Works M&E exhibited at the Muroran Children's Environmental Festival, held by Muroran City on November 17, 2024.
-At this event, we also provided an explanation of clean energy using hydrogen and an exhibit of operating radio-controlled cars for visitors to enjoy and learn how hydrogen fuel cell vehicles work.
+On February 15, 2026, the Muroran Plant exhibited at the Muroran Children's Environmental Festival, sponsored by Muroran City.
+We provided an explanation of clean energy using hydrogen and an exhibit of operating radio-controlled cars for visitors to enjoy and learn how hydrogen fuel cell vehicles work.

 Mikasayama Shrine Annual Festival